 Norway has a thriving economy and a low unemployment rate but international workers can sometimes struggle to get their foot in the door.
-To increase your chances of finding work in Norway.
-The first is learning the Norwegian language.
-While English is widely spoken, Norwegian is used in many organisations.
-Getting to grips with the language will open a variety of opportunities and will also help you to settle into your new home.
+To increase your chances of finding work learn Norwegian.
+While English is widely spoken, the local language is used in many organisations.
+Getting to grips with Norwegian will open a variety of opportunities and will also help you to settle into your new home.

-The second is to network.
-Job opportunities are often advertised through word of mouth and gained by knowing the right people.
+Networking is also important and job opportunities are often advertised through word of mouth and gained by knowing the right people.
 Taking on summer, temporary or part-time work is great way to build contacts and expand your professional network.

 Jobs in Norway